Prince Mbuyi, 19, with his sister Vanessa, 16, and mother Feza.

 “In the Congo, Feza left school at eight as it was too expensive” continues Vanessa, “Then she got married and lived in a house with her eight kids.
 Her husband passed away, fighting”.

 “The Congolese government has diamonds and gold but do not let the working people prosper from it” relays Feza via her children.
 “People were starving, and I left with just one bag.
-Prince was 5 years old and Vanessa was just 2”.
+Prince was five years old and Vanessa was just two.”